 A comprehensive website (only available in French / Dutch for the moment) that helps you find whatever kind of childcare solution you need, whether babysitting, after-school care, Wednesday afternoons, extra help in the evenings, and even nanny services.

-Easy to use, you enter your general needs, and can then search the database according to post code.
+Easy to use, you enter your general needs, and can then search the database according to postcode.
 Each babysitting/childminder has a page that gives information on their availabilities, experiences, interests, rates and a photograph.

 Subsidised childcare if your child is too sick to go to daycare/school